hmcts/ccd-docker/README.md

 :information_source: *To prevent duplication, the client secret should be defined in the `.env` file and then used in the compose files using string interpolation `"${<VARIABLE_NAME>}"`.*

+#### Address lookup

+To use UK address lookup feature an API key for https://postcodeinfo.service.justice.gov.uk is required.
+When API key is available it needs to be set on host side under `ADDRESS_LOOKUP_TOKEN` variable name.

 ## Containers

 ### Back-end